-These differences in coverage are potentially related to how the generated test suites were used: Table 4 shows that for FilterIterator and ListPopulation the number of times coverage was measured by subjects using EVOSUITE is also higher, whereas for the other two classes the number of times coverage was measured was higher for subjects testing manually; e.g., for FixedOrderComparatorEVOSUITE users measured coverage less than twice, whereas subjects doing manual testing measured coverage on average 10 times.
+These differences in coverage are potentially related to how the generated test suites were used: Table 4 shows that for FilterIterator and ListPopulation the number of times participants using EVO-SUITE measured coverage is also higher, whereas for the other two classes the number of times coverage was measured was higher for participants testing manually; e.g., for FixedOrderComparator EVOSUITE users measured coverage less than twice, whereas participants doing manual testing measured coverage on average 10 times.
 Thus it seems that if developers focus on coverage, they can increase coverage with generated tests.

 To analyse the effects of the test suites with respect to the specified behaviour, we use the golden implementations: The intended behaviour is specified in elaborate JavaDoc comments, but it is also embodied by the golden implementations.
-Hence, as a proxy measurement for how well the test suites cover the specified behaviour, we measure the instruction and branch coverage the subjects' test suites achieve on the golden implementations.
+Hence, as a proxy measurement for how well the test suites cover the specified behaviour, we measure the instruction and branch coverage the participants' test suites achieve on the golden implementations.
 Table 3 summarises these results, and shows the outcomes of the statistical analysis.
-For FilterIterator and FixedOrderComparator both instruction coverage and branch coverage of the implementation of the specified behaviour are higher with medium effect sizes.
+For FilterIterator and FixedOrderComparator both instruction coverage and branch coverage of the golden implementations are higher with medium effect sizes.
 For ListPopulation the branch coverage is higher, and for instruction coverage the effect size suggests a marginal decrease despite higher average coverage.
-For PredicatedMap the decrease in coverage observed on the subjects' implementations is also visible on the golden implementation.
+For PredicatedMap the decrease in coverage observed on the participants' implementations is also visible on the golden implementation.

 The increase in coverage for FixedOrderComparator is particularly interesting, considering that we saw a decrease of coverage of the implemented behaviour (Table 2).
-Our conjecture is that this is an effect of how the generated test suites are used: Although the subjects did not measure coverage often (Table 4) they did spend time on the generated tests (9.3 minutes on average), and in that time apparently improved the tests to reflect specified behaviour.
+Our conjecture is that this is an effect of how the generated test suites are used: Although participants did not measure coverage often (Table 4) they did spend time on the generated tests (9.3 minutes on average), and in that time apparently improved the tests to reflect specified behaviour.

 Figure 2 shows how coverage of specified behaviour evolves over time.
-The segmented line corresponds to test suites produced on Manual tasks and the solid line corresponds to those produced on Assisted tasks.
-The dotted line corresponds to the automatically generated test suites as produced by EVOSUITE.
-We can see that the tests generated by EVOSUITE achieve the highest coverage: If correct behaviour is implemented, EVOSUITE will cover it.
-However, the subjects did not fully use (e.g., copy and edit) all generated tests in their own test suites, as shown by the lower coverage on the Assisted tasks.
+The solid and segmented lines correspond to test suites produced on Assisted and Manual tasks, respectively.
+The dotted lines correspond to the automatically generated test suites as produced by EVOSUITE.
+We can see that the EVOSUITE-generated tests achieve the highest coverage: If correct behaviour is implemented, EVO- SUITE will cover it.
+However, participants did not fully use (e.g., copy and edit) all generated tests in their own test suites, as shown by the lower coverage on the Assisted tasks.

-For FixedOrderComparator, ListPopulation and FilterIterator (to a lesser degree towards the end in the latter), we observe how subjects assisted by EVOSUITE were able to achieve higher coverage with their own test suites.
+For FixedOrderComparator, ListPopulation and FilterIterator (to a lesser degree towards the end in the latter), we observe how the participants assisted by EVOSUITE were able to achieve higher coverage with their own test suites.
 For PredicatedMap it seems that EVOSUITE was not used very often until around half an hour into the task.
-From then to about 55 minutes there seems to be a small benefit to using EVOSUITE's tests, but in general the gap between generated tests and the tests actually used by the subjects is very large.
-In the end, subjects testing only manually achieved slightly higher coverage.
-Our conjecture is that for PredicatedMap automatically generated tests for more complex behaviour are less readable, as our thinkaloud observations will confirm (Section 4).
-However, overall this data suggests that using EVOSUITE can lead to better test suites, depending on how it is used.
+From then to about 55 minutes there seems to be a small benefit to using EVOSUITE's tests, but in general the gap between generated tests and the tests actually used by the participants is very large.
+In the end, participants testing only manually achieved slightly higher coverage.
+We conjecture that for PredicatedMap, automatically generated tests for more complex behaviour are less readable, as our think-aloud study will confirm (Section 4).
+However, overall this data suggests that using EVOSUITE can lead to test suites with higher code coverage, depending on how it is used.

-RQ1: Our experiment shows that coverage can be increased with EVOSUITE, but depends on how the generated tests are used.
+RQ1: Our experiment shows that coverage can be increased with EVOSUITE, depending on how the generated tests are used.